On this page...

 - All cloth towels, robes and similar items are laundered in a washing machine with laundry detergent used according to the manufacturer’s directions.
 All linens are dried until hot to the touch.
 No moisture is left in laundered items.

-- After use for each client, this salon follows this procedure for cleaning and disinfecting circulating and non-circulating tubs, bowls, or basins:
+- After use for each client, this establishment follows this procedure for cleaning and disinfecting circulating and non-circulating tubs, bowls, or basins:

 - Drain the water and remove any visible debris;